snapserv/action-container-builder/README.md

 [![Latest Release](https://img.shields.io/github/v/release/snapserv/action-container-builder)](https://github.com/snapserv/action-container-builder/releases)
 [![License](https://img.shields.io/github/license/snapserv/action-container-builder)](https://github.com/snapserv/action-container-builder/blob/master/LICENSE)

-This action will build your container images using Docker in a reliable and efficient way.
+This action will build and publish your container images using Docker in a reliable and efficient way.
 Unlike the official [build-and-push-docker-images](https://github.com/marketplace/actions/build-and-push-docker-images) action, this action uses a separate image repository for caching single- or multi-layer builds, greatly speeding up your builds and saving precious CI resources.

-Currently this action only contains a build phase, however it is planned in the near future to introduce a publish phase which automatically tags and publishes your image based on references or commit hashes.
+Currently this action contains two stages.
+The build phase builds your image using cached layers on a registry, whereas the publish phase pushes the built image with all desired tags to the registry.

 For the build phase, you will only need to specify your desired image repository names along with registry credentials.
 Container Builder will automatically detect all stages in your builds and cache them appropriately by pushing them to another image repository.

+For the publish phase, you will need to either specify `tags`, `tag_with_ref` or `tag_with_sha` as otherwise no image (except from the previously built cache layers) are being pushed to your registry.

 ## Usage